zenfone54/Shockable-Arrhythmia-Detection-using-optimized-XGBoost-Model/README.md

 # Shockable-Arrhythmia-Detection-using-optimized-XGBoost-Model
-This repository provides MATLAB code for preprocessing the ECG signal of CUDB, VFDB datasets and extract features from them.
-This also contains Python codes for comparing the performance of different Machine learning models and optimizing the XGBoost model.
+This repository hosts MATLAB scripts for preprocessing ECG signals from the CUDB and VFDB datasets, as well as feature extraction.
+Additionally, it includes Python code for evaluating the performance of various machine learning models and optimizing the XGBoost model.